teonistor/deepdream/README.md

 * Caffe deep learning framework with its own natural requirements
 * Protobuf library
 * A GPU with CUDA support would be great but not necessary

+To do:
+* Add warning for large images not set to downscale
+* Write help text
+* Implement iterations choice (change # of octaves?)